ekirira22/week-1-toy-problems/README.md

 # Week 1 Toy problems Prerequisites
 What a ride!

-## Testing my knowledge on Javascript
+## Testing knowledge on Javascript
-By the end of this project I should grasp the fundamental concepts of JS, from arrays, to functions to loops
+By the end of this project you should grasp the fundamental concepts of JS, from arrays, to functions to loops

+## How-To Set Up
+NB: All JS files are in the JS Folder and the index.html file will lead you to the respective HTML files in the HTML Folder

+1. Click on the code button and copy the SSH link
+2. Go to your local terminal, insert `git clone [copied link]`
+3. Open the Folder in Visual Studio code and begin coding, good luck!!

 ### Challenge 1: Student Grade Generator (Toy Problem)

 Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade, as shown below: